Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/booleans.rst

 Materials
 =========

-The Boolean modifier preserves the Materials of the participant Meshes, including their basic textures and mappings, and the modified mesh will receive its first active material index assigned to its new topology (the first active material).
+The Boolean Modifier preserves the Materials of the participant Meshes, including their basic textures and mappings, and the modified mesh will receive its first active material index assigned to its new topology (the first active material).

-Below, some examples are shown to exemplify how materials work with the Boolean modifier;
+Below, some examples are shown to exemplify how materials work with the Boolean Modifier;
 we took the cube as the modified mesh, and the icosphere as the target with one material (white).
 We added four different indexes to one of the faces of the cube, leaving another basic material in the other faces.
-The top left image shows how the Boolean modifier interacts with the materials.
+The top left image shows how the Boolean Modifier interacts with the materials.
 The other three images show the three different Boolean operations applied to the modified mesh.
 In all the images the meshes have normals pointed outwards with the Icosphere as the target, and the Cube being the modified mesh.